23 Meaningful Christmas Traditions That Encourage Giving (2023)

 15. Try Kindness Elves to encourage acts of kindness in your home

-- (Or use these free note ideas to add kindness with your elf on the shelf)
+- (Or use these free note ideas with your elf on the shelf)

 16. Go out to eat and pay for someone’s meal (or pay it forward in the drive-thru line)